 16. Cane Corso

-This lean, sturdy dog is commonly bred for protection and hunting, courtesy of their strong territorial instincts.
-Intelligence is another of the Cane Corso's character traits, and to this they add a couple of others including strength and the ability to learn commands faster.
+This lean, sturdy dog is commonly bred for protection and hunting, courtesy of their strong territorial instincts and generally the way Cane Corso looks.
+However, this is one of the most smart dog breeds out there.
+Intelligence is another of the Cane Corso's character traits, making them a good police dog, and to this they add a couple of others including strength and the ability to learn commands faster.

 18. Brittany Spaniel